-Teacher attitudes and motivation played an important role in the take-up and active use of guidance, teaching and
+- Teacher attitudes and motivation played an important role in the take-up and active use of guidance, teaching and learning resources provided by Kusuma - Student learning could be improved if teachers routinely provided clear feedback on student assignments and workbooks.

-- learning resources provided by Kusuma - Student learning could be improved if teachers routinely provided clear feedback on student assignments and workbooks - 5.
-Promoting community and parental engagement in secondary education (objective 4)
+5. Promoting community and parental engagement in secondary education (objective 4)

-Promoting community involvement and parental engagement in secondary education was focused primarily on improving community involvement in school governance (see objective 5).
-That said, some efforts were made, particularly by Kusuma Volunteer Teachers, to make direct contact with students' families to explain the purpose of the Secondary School Readiness Programme and encourage parents to send their children to the programme classes.
-According to Kusuma Volunteer Teachers, this grassroots activity often sparked parents' interest in the programme and had a positive impact on student attendance.
+Promoting community involvement and parental engagement in secondary education was focused primary on improving community involvement in school governance (objective 5 - see below).
+That said, some efforts were made, particularly by Kusuma Volunteer Teachers, to make direct contact with students' families to explain the purpose of the Secondary School Readiness Programme and encourage parents to send their children to SSRP classes.
+According to Kusuma Volunteer Teachers, this grassroots activity often sparked parents' interest in the programme and has a positive impact on student attendance.

-Developing contact with students' families is timeintensive but it could have a positive role to play in promoting community engagement in schools and improving student attendance
+• Developing contact with students' families is time-intensive but it could have a positive role to play in promoting community engagement in schools and improving student attendance.